ePages-de/epages-docs/_posts/2017/2017-16-01-testing-async-interactions.md

 ## A primitive test is better than nothing

 How should we test this interaction between the product and the checkout service?
-Of Course, an integration test would be possible.
+Of course, an integration test would be possible.
 But we favor fast feedback and ideally want issues to become apparent as early as possible and without having to start all our services.
-So we want a solution that allows us to test the interactions on the checkout service in isolation.
+So we strive for solution that allows us to test the interactions on the checkout service in isolation.
 We do not want to run the product service and the message broker to be able to test it.
 We call such a test a local integration test.

-An easy to implement solution is to just hard-code the event payload as the checkout service expects it and assert that the service correctly consumes this event.
+A test that is fairly easy to implement on checkout-service side is to just hard-code the event payload as the checkout service expects it and assert that the service correctly consumes this event.

-This [test](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/test/java/com/epages/checkout/ProductSubscriberHardcodedPayloadTest.java) is basically doing two things:
+Such a [test](https://github.com/mduesterhoeft/testing-asynchonous-interactions/blob/master/checkout-service/src/test/java/com/epages/checkout/ProductSubscriberHardcodedPayloadTest.java) should do two things:
 - make sure that the JSON event payload can be deserialized correctly under the control of Spring Amqp
 - assert that the service is reacting appropriately